euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

-is generally done using *information criterions* such as AIC or BIC [Brockwell-1991]_, but for this modeling problem, we restrict ourselves to the smallest order which can give a “good-enough” fit of the autocorrelation structure.
-Autocorrelation (acf) of the speed is plotted on figure :ref:`fig-speed-acf-AR2` where we can see that a model of order :math:`p=2` can indeed reproduce the autocorrelation up to about 15 s of time lags.
+is generally done using *information criterions* such as AIC or BIC [Brockwell-1991]_, but for this modeling problem, we restrict ourselves to the smallest order which can reproduce the *decaying oscillations* of the autocorrelation function.
+Autocorrelation (acf) of the speed is plotted on figure :ref:`fig-speed-acf-AR2` where we can see that a model of order :math:`p=2` can indeed reproduce the autocorrelation up to about 15 s of time lags
+(a 1\ :sup:`st` order model would only yield an exponential decay without oscillations).
+15 s is thought to be the time horizon of interest when using a 10 MJ/1.1 MW energy storage.

 Keeping the model order low is required to maintain the dimension of the overall state vector under 3 or 4.
 The underlying issue of an